Brand Names: Xifaxan

 What is rifaximin (Xifaxan)?

-Rifaximin is used to treat travelers' diarrhea caused by E. coli in adults and children who are at least 12 years old.
-Most people get this infection by eating food or drinking fluids that have been contaminated with the bacteria.
+Rifaximin is used to treat travelers' diarrhea caused by Escherichia coli (E. coli) in adults and children who are at least 12 years old.
+Most people get this infection by eating food or drinking fluids that have been contaminated with the E. coli bacteria.

-Rifaximin is also used to lower the risk of worsened brain function, or hepatic encephalopathy (he-PAT-ik en-SEF-a-LOP-ath-ee), in adults with liver failure.
+Rifaximin is also used to lower the risk of a decline in brain function in adults with liver failure.
 Brain function can be affected when the liver stops working and cannot remove toxic substances from the body.

-Rifaximin may also be used for other purposes not listed in this medication guide.
+Rifaximin may also be used for purposes not listed in this medication guide.

 round, brown, imprinted with XS